ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.3 =
-Compatibility for the updated Elementor colors and typography schema.
+Compatibility for WP 6.8
+Feature: One finger scroll on mobile (GestureHandling)

 == Frequently Asked Questions ==